 The application deadline for the summer 2024 program is December 18, 2023.

 Please send your application (download form) including your personal statement and two recommendations to email@example.com.

-If the candidate has completed any post-secondary courses, he or she should also submit transcripts (grade reports) for those courses along with the final application.
+Top-ranked applicants will be invited for a mandatory interview in mid to late January.
+If the candidate has completed any post-secondary courses, they should also submit transcripts (grade reports) for those courses along with the final application.

 The complete application includes your application form, a personal statement (max.
 500 words), and two recommendation forms to be completed by professors or professional supervisors.
 For clarity, please type as much of the application as possible.

 All applications are evaluated by the staff of the Fulbright Commission in Brussels and the U.S. Embassy of Brussels.
 The most competitive applicants demonstrate ambassadorial qualities and a genuine interest in cultural exchange.
 More details on the SUSI Program for Student Leaders can be found here.